fedhere/DSPS/HW9/README.md

 There will be detailed instructions in the email on how to review, what structure the review should have, what to focus on, etc. Please comply to the instructions.
 Upload the review on your github DSPS HW9 repo AND ALSO in your classmate's HW8 repo:
 - Fork your classmate's DSPS repo.
+- Create a VisReview_<\firstLastname\>.md markdown file (it is important you do include your name or there will be conflicts with the other reviewer!)
-- Add your comments on their *HW8 readme* in *your fork of their repo* (you can do this on the web browser if you wish)
+- Add your comments onin this file in *your fork of their repo* (you can do this on the web browser if you wish)
-- Commit the modified readme to your own fork
+- Commit the new file to your own fork
 - Submit a pull request

 Please note (and pay attention to the numbers): I will grade based on content on the readme in *your fork of your classmate's repo in the HW8 readme*.
 Add a link to that file in your own *HW9 repo*.